chrysiel/addb-demo/README.md

 # serve with hot reload at localhost
 $ npm run dev

+# Units and e2e tests with jest
+$ npm test

 # build for production and launch server
 $ npm run build